 Thank you for your interest in publishing a white paper with the National Academy of Building Inspection Engineers (NABIE).
 We are please to provide this platform to allow publishing of white papers for a comment by our membership and then for final publication of peer reviewed papers.
 Papers can only be submitted by members of NABIE.
 Published papers are available to the general public once they have logged into a free guest account.

 Papers are submitted through this web sites online submission form.
 A link to the form is available at the bottom of this page.
-As part of filling out the submission form each submissions must include an Abstract of approximately 150 words, information about the author, and a formatted MS Word document file or Formatted RTF file of the paper.
-If you need to submit additional information such as video or other large format files please put a note in the main document and NABIE will provide an additional upload resource.
+As part of filling out the submission form each submissions must include an Abstract of approximately 150 words, information about the author, and a formatted MS Word document file or Formatted RTF file of the paper along with original images in JPG or PNG format.
+If you need to submit additional information such as video or other large format files please put a note in the abstract field after the abstract and NABIE will provide an additional upload resource.

 Upon submission of the paper to the NABIE web site through the provided form it will be published to the White Paper section of the NABIE web site to allow open discussion of each paper submitted by general membership and rating to determine if the paper has meet minimum specified goals.
 This forum will remain open for discussion for a period of 45 days after which time the author will be contacted.
 It is expected that the author will present an updated draft for technical review based upon the comments or will accept the comments and elect to publish the document to the public.